Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Abstract

 \section{Abstract}

-Chronic pain is recognized as a major health problem, with impacts not only at the economic, but also at the social, and individual levels.
+Chronic pain is recognized as a major health problem, with impacts at the economic, social, and individual levels.
 Being a private and subjective experience, it is impossible to externally and impartially experience, describe, and interpret chronic pain as a purely noxious stimulus that would directly point to a causal agent and facilitate its mitigation, contrary to acute pain, the assessment of which is usually straightforward.
-Verbal communication is, thus, key to convey relevant information to health professionals that would otherwise not be accessible to external entities, namely, intrinsic qualities about the painful experience and the patient.
-We propose and discuss a topic modelling approach to recognize patterns in verbal descriptions of chronic pain, and use these patterns to quantify and qualify experiences of pain.
-Our approaches allow for the extraction of novel insights on chronic pain experiences from the obtained topic models and latent spaces.
+Verbal communication is, thus, key to convey relevant information to health professionals that would otherwise not be accessible to external entities, namely, intrinsic qualities of the painful experience and the patient.
+Previous work has successfully applied manual linguistic analyses to the language of pain, some resulting in widely used questionnaires, in clinical settings.
+However, their fixed, lexicon-based qualities do not allow for the analysis of spontaneous verbal accounts and complex semantic and syntactic structures.
+Moreover, they cannot be easily adapted to arbitrary cultures.
+We propose a topic modelling approach to recognize complex patterns in spontaneous verbal descriptions of chronic pain, and use these patterns to quantify and qualify experiences of pain.
+Our method is implicitly subordinated to the sociocultural background of the considered patients.
+Our approach allows for the extraction of novel insights on spontaneous verbal accounts of chronic pain from the obtained topic models and latent spaces.
 We argue that our results are clinically relevant for the assessment and management of chronic pain.